ParrotXray/Auto-GPU-Through-shell/README.md

-# Pass the graphics card through to the PVE VM virtual machine
+# ProxmoxVE VM Device Passthrough Guide

 ## setup.1
 Searching for the installation method of PVE online, there are many resources available that can be utilized.
 I won't go into detail here.
 However, here are some important notes for the installation: